Getting Veterans (VA) Disability for Knee Replacements

 What Compensation Will My Knee Replacement Get Me?

 The VA rates knee replacements under 38 C.F.R. § 4.71a Code 5055.
 The rating criteria ranges from 100 percent to 30 percent disabling.
 The 30 percent rating is the minimum rating for a knee replacement, meaning if you had a knee replacement and it is service-connected, you will be rated at least at 30 percent.

 On the other side of the scale, 100 percent is the maximum rating for knee replacements.
-For the one year following knee replacement surgery, veterans will be rated at 100 percent.
+For four months following knee replacement surgery, veterans will be rated at 100 percent.